salmanavisa10/Classification-Mental-Health-Treatment-at-Workplace/README.md

-# Classification Mental Health Treatment at Workspace
+# Classification Mental Health Treatment at Workplace

 The data was obtained from a 2014 survey by Mental Health Open Sourcing Mental Illness (OSMI) which measured attitudes towards mental health and the frequency of mental health disorders